akeneo/patoche/README.md

 The following README assume you are using Docker and Docker Compose.

-However, it should be quite easy to use it without Docker: all commands listed below are Symfony ones and other PHP tools.
-Simply run them without `docker-compose run --rm php`.
+However, it should be quite easy to use it without Docker: all commands used in the Makefile are Symfony commands and other PHP tools.
+Just run them without `docker-compose run --rm php`.

 ### Configure the GitHub API